vdw/Taggle/README.md

 # Taggle

-## Taggle creates links inside the text from a given tag list.
+## Taggle creates links inside a body text based on a tag list.

-...comming soon, this is a placeholder for Taggle jQuery plugin.
+...comming soon.